analogdevicesinc/scopy/gui/style/README.md

 ## Create new style property

+Before creating a new style check if you can use an already existing or combine multiple existing styles.
+Only create a new one if necessary.

 Navigate to style/qss/properties and pick/create a folder which matches the widget type you want to create a property for.
 Inside the folder create a .qss file.
 - all style code must be surrounded by {} and have set a property "*[&&property&&=true]{ }".
 Do not replace the property name, keep it "&&property&&"
 - property value can be changed from "true", but when using it in application you also need to specify the correct value